Minerals are vital for our health, but the body cannot make them.

 Dosage information: At high doses (+10 mg), you may have nausea, vomiting, muscle pain, and stomach pain.

 Excessive copper may also cause damage to joint tissues.

-Interactions: Woman who are pregnant or who are taking birth control pills should ask their doctor before taking the copper supplements.
+Interactions: Women who are pregnant or who are taking birth control pills should ask their doctor before taking the copper supplements.

 The iron deficiency may lead to goiter, hypothyroidism, impairment mental and physical development in children.